Quantum Immortality and Non-Classical Logic: Introduction

 \section{Introduction}

-The several interpretations of quantum mechanics can be divided into two classes.
-One class contains a single interpretation, the \emph{many-worlds interpretation} (MWI) of Hugh Everett \cite{ev,everett57}, so named by Bryce DeWitt \cite{dewitt70,dewitt72}.
-In the MWI, the wavefunction never collapses and essentially the universe can be taken to be governed by a single, objectively real, universal wave function.
-Although when he introduced this idea in his thesis of 1957, Everett never spoke of a \emph{branching} universe in which the universe splits into $n$ branches (or \emph{worlds}) whenever a quantum measurement has $n$ possible outcomes, this is nevertheless the common way in which MWI is discussed, and we will to some extent use that language here.
-The other class contains all other interpretations of quantum mechanics.
-In these non-MWI interpretations, there is only ever one world, and the wavefunction collapses whenever a measurement is taken: if a measurement has $n$ possible outcomes, only one is ever realised.

 The famously accurate predictions obtained by calculating solutions to the Schr\"{o}dinger equation do not depend upon the interpretation of quantum mechanics.
-However it is desirable from a realist perspective to distinguish between these interpretations.
-Having divided them into two classes, it is natural to start by asking whether we can distinguish between the classes, either in real-world or thought experiments.
-In particular, if we can show that the class of non-MWI interpretations can be rejected, then we are left simply with the many-worlds interpretation.
+For a physicist who wants to distinguish between these interpretations, being told to ``shut up and calculate'' misses the point: she is interested in ontology (what is real) not epistemology (what we can know).
+But since the predictions of all interpretations are the same, given by an interpretion-free solution of the Schr\"{o}dinger equation, how can we distinguish between them experimentally?
+In particular, is the \emph{many-worlds interpretation\footnote{So named by Bryce DeWitt \cite{dewitt70,dewitt72}.}} (MWI) of Hugh Everett \cite{ev,everett57} distinguishable from other interpretations?
+More fundamentally, is it testable?

+These questions were addressed by Tegmark in \cite{tegmark97} (see also references therein for more history of the questions).
+In particular, Tegmark argued that the MWI is testable, and can be distinguished from other interpretations under extreme conditions, at least for one observer.
+Tegmark's argument (see also \cite{tegbook}) has two main points: \begin{description} \item[T1] the MWI is testable and can be distinguished from other interpretations through experiment; \item[T2] the same experiment which can distinguish the MWI from other interpretations should also be taken as evidence in support of the MWI \emph{for the experimenter herself}.\footnote{In the language of \cite{lewis00}, the MWI is \emph{privately} testable, if not \emph{publicly} testable.} \end{description}

+Popular descriptions of the MWI talk of the universe splitting into $n$ branches (or \emph{worlds}) whenever a quantum measurement has $n$ possible outcomes.
+However, as emphasised by \cite{tegmark97}, this was never postulated by Everett himself.
+Indeed, the core of the MWI is simply that the wavefunction never collapses and so the universe can be taken to be governed by a single, objectively real, universal wave function.
+However, the language of a splitting or branching universe, or observer, is a useful tool, and since it is also a common one (see a brief discussion of its history in \cite{lewis00}) we will sometimes use that language herein.